Yu Qiuli: Daqing Oil Field

+After Daqing

+After his success in Daqing, Yu went on to establish several more major production centres.
+In 1964, China declared itself self-sufficient in oil.
+That year, Yu was moved into the most important government ministry related to the economy, the State Planning Commission, as vice director.
+He also functioned as the de facto director of the commission until 1980.

-In 1965, Mao made him the top drafter of the third Five Year Plan and put him in charge of relocating major industries to the remote hinterland of south-western China.
-Despite the claim of his official biographer that Yu suffered severe persecution during the tumultuous Cultural Revolution that began in 1966, he appears to have suffered less harm than many of his colleagues.
-In 1975, he was appointed Vice Premier, as was Deng Xiaoping.
+In 1965, Mao made Yu the top drafter of the Third Five Year Plan and put him in charge of relocating major industries to the remote hinterland of south-western China.
+Yu had a major role in the Third Front Construction.

+Yu was involved in the February Countercurrent of 1967, an intra-party conflict in which a group of military leaders opposed the direction of the Cultural Revolution and the Gang of Four.
+Yu supported the military leaders who contended that the Cultural Revolution had disrupted the social order and undermined Party leadership, although his criticism was not nearly as forceful as the criticism from leaders like Chen Yi and Tan Zhenlin.
+The radical side prevailed in the dispute and several leaders who had been a part of the February Countercurrent were required to take leaves of absence and make self-criticisms.
+Given his lower rank than others who were part of the February Countercurrent, Yu was able to retain his position.

+However, Yu also became a frequent target of Red Guards in Beijing and was subjected to numerous denunciation sessions.
+At one point, radical students confined him to the Beijing Oil Institute until Zhou Enlai contacted the Cultural Revolution Group to intercede with the students and allow Yu to return to work.

+Also during the Cultural Revolution, Petroleum Minister Kang Shi'en was told to denounce Yu.
+Kang refused and was forced out of his position as a result.

+In 1975, Yu was appointed Vice Premier.

-After the death of Mao in 1976, Yu was promoted to the ruling Politburo.
-He was a member of what is commonly referred to as the "petroleum faction", a group of senior officials who advocated using the profits from petroleum exports to finance high technology imports from the West and Japan.
+After the death of Mao in 1976, Yu was promoted to the Politburo.
+He was a member of what is commonly referred to as the "petroleum faction" or "petroleum group," a group of senior officials who advocated using the profits from petroleum exports to finance high technology imports from the West and Japan.
 These officials were essentially Stalinists in their economic thinking, favoring central planning and heavy industry - a strategy that clashed with that of the ascendant Deng.
 As Deng's political fortunes rose in the late 1970s, those of the petroleum faction waned.
 Yu was forced to make a self-criticism after the collapse of a Japanese-made oil rig in the Bohai Gulf in 1979, and in 1980 he was transferred from the chairmanship of the State Planning Commission to the less high-profile post of head of the State Energy Commission.